 A patient’s compliance with recommendations might include using an interdental flosser that is functionality designed to replace a traditional flosser, as it can reach spaces between wires and teeth.

 Also, orthodontists sometimes recommend water irrigators that throw pressurized water to unclog food rests between braces and teeth.
 Some other acceptable recommendations include mouthwashes to complete a cleaning routine.

-Finally, and not less important, schedule periodic visits to your dentist and orthodontist.
+Finally, and not less important, schedule periodic visits to your dentist and orthodontist in Everett.
 Clean teeth respond faster to mechanical stress, and they together know how to help you get healthy teeth and a beautiful smile.